Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: From SGWB to PTR

 As mentioned in the introduction, the SGWB is the superposition of GWs produced by numerous unresolved astrophysical and/or cosmological sources with incoherent temporal phases which is statistically isotropic and Gaussian\footnote{According to the cosmological principle, we anticipate to have an isotropic background.
 One can consider a weak anisotropy for an astrophysical SGWB due to the non-uniform sky distribution of SMBHB which we don't treat in this paper.
-A non-Gaussian signature is reasonable if at least one of the connected $n$-point correlation functions (cumulants) for $n \ge 3$ is non-zero.}.
-The mathematical description of SGWB regardless of their astrophysical and cosmological origin, is treated by metric perturbations in linearized regime as $g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu}$.
-The spatial perturbation, $h_{ij}$, is written as:
+A non-Gaussian signature is reasonable if at least one of the connected $m$-point correlation functions (cumulants) for $m \ge 3$ is non-zero.}.
+The GW energy density frequency spectrum, $\Omega_{\rm GW}(f)$, can be parameterized by a scaling behavior as \citep[and references therein]{2022Galax..10...34R}: